2014-2020: Senior Attorney, Cavanaugh & Quesada, PLC, Royal Oak

 2000-2002: Assistant City Attorney, City of River Rouge.
 Contracted

-- Commercial litigation in a variety of circuit and district courts.
+- Civil litigation in a variety of circuit and district courts.

 - Nuisance abatement litigation in Wayne County Circuit Court; real estate,